hikeventures/hikeventures.github.io/_posts/performance/2014-03-03-best-rain-pants.markdown

 <tr>
         <td><a href="http://amzn.to/2yyEh7T" target="_blank" rel="nofollow">Marmot PreCip Rain Pant</a></td><td>12 oz. / 340 grams</td>
       </tr>
 </tbody>
 </table>
 </div>

+Rain pants help to stay dry and warm.
+It is one of the essential items you should have with you when planning an outdoor trip.

+Personally, I prefer to take the lightest rain clothes with me during my spring, summer or autumn hikes as they will probably stay most of the time in my backpack if the weather is good.

+It's also a good idea to buy rain pants with side zippers as you can easily pull them on and off even if you are wearing [hiking shoes](http://www.hikeventures.com/best-light-hiking-shoes/).

+---

 ## Arc'teryx Beta SL Pants